romainguy/kotlin-explorer/README.md

 # Running Kotlin Explorer

+Kotlin Explorer is a Compose Desktop application.
+Run it with `./gradlew run`.

 Kotlin Explorer needs to be told where to find the Android SDK and the Kotlin compiler.
 Unless you've set `$ANDROID_HOME` and `$KOTLIN_HOME` properly, Kotlin Explorer will ask you to enter the path to those directories.